List of supporting Arrow characters: Conklin

 Conklin (portrayed by Ryan Robbins) is a member of Shadowspire in the series flashbacks.
 Conklin is highly suspicious of Oliver and his presence on Lian Yu, and regularly tries to convince his boss, Reiter, not to trust Oliver.
 He is later killed by Oliver when the two are left alone in a room and fight in hand-to-hand combat.
 In "Taken", a primordial energy takes the form of Conklin and stands at the entrance of the cave, speaking in tongues, but disappears when it notices the spell tattoo on Oliver's chest and deemed him worthy to pass.

 John Constantine

-John Constantine (portrayed by Matt Ryan reprising his role from Constantine) is an enigmatic and irreverent former con man who is now a reluctant occult detective.
+John Constantine (portrayed by Matt Ryan) is an enigmatic and irreverent former con man who is now a reluctant occult detective.
 Ryan appears in the fourth season's fifth episode per a "one-time-only-deal".
 Constantine is an associate of Oliver's ever since they met on Lian Yu and plays a pivotal role in completing Sara Lance's resurrection.
-Ryan goes on to reprise his character in the third, fourth and fifth seasons of Legends of Tomorrow.
+Ryan reprises his role from the series Constantine and went on to reprise the role in the third, fourth and fifth seasons of Legends of Tomorrow.